2004 Atlantic hurricane season

-There are four notable storms: Hurricane Charley, that made landfall in Florida as a Category 4 hurricane on the Saffir–Simpson hurricane wind scale (SSHWS), causing $16 billion in damage in the United States alone.
-Later in August, Hurricane Frances struck the Bahamas and Florida, causing at least 49 deaths and $10.1 billion in damage.
+There are four notable storms: Hurricane Charley, that made landfall in Florida as a Category 4 hurricane on the Saffir–Simpson hurricane wind scale (SSHWS), causing over $17 billion in damage in the United States alone.
+Later in August, Hurricane Frances struck the Bahamas and Florida, causing at least 49 deaths and $9.67 billion in damage.
 The costliest and most intense storm was Hurricane Ivan.
 It was a Category 5 hurricane that devastated multiple countries adjacent to the Caribbean, before entering the Gulf of Mexico and causing catastrophic damage on the Gulf Coast of the United States, especially in the states of Alabama and Florida.
-Throughout the countries it passed through, Ivan caused 129 fatalities and over $26.1 billion in damage.
+Throughout the countries it passed through, Ivan caused 124 fatalities and over $26.1 billion in damage.
 The deadliest storm was Hurricane Jeanne, which caused torrential rainfall in the mountainous areas of Haiti, resulting in mudslides and severe flooding that caused at least 3,000 fatalities.
 Jeanne also struck Florida, inflicting extensive destruction.
-Overall, the storm caused at least $7.94 billion in damage and 3,042 deaths, ranking it as one of the deadliest Atlantic hurricanes in history.
+Overall, the storm caused at least $7.63 billion in damage and 3,042 deaths, ranking it as one of the deadliest Atlantic hurricanes in history.

-Collectively, the storms of this season caused at least 3,261 deaths and about $61.15 billion in damage, making it the costliest Atlantic hurricane season at the time, until surpassed by the following year.
-As of 2024, it ranks as the seventh costliest Atlantic hurricane season to date.
-With six hurricanes reaching at least Category 3 intensity, 2004 also had the most major hurricanes since 1996.
+Collectively, the storms of this season caused at least 3,261 deaths and about $60.4 billion in damage, making it the costliest Atlantic hurricane season at the time, until surpassed by the following year.
+As of 2026, it ranks as the seventh costliest Atlantic hurricane season to date.
+With six hurricanes reaching at least Category 3 intensity, the most major hurricanes since 1950, and 1996.
 (Note: A major hurricane is a storm that ranks as Category 3 or higher on the Saffir–Simpson hurricane wind scale.)
 However, that record would also be surpassed by 2005 and 2020, with seven major hurricanes in those years.
 In the spring of 2005, four names were retired: Charley, Frances, Ivan, and Jeanne.
 This tied the then-record most names retired with 1955 and 1995, (Note: and equalled again in 2017) a mark also surpassed in 2005, when five were retired.